KaleF07/NFT-Collection/hardhat-tutorial/README.md

-# Sample Hardhat Project
+# NFT-Collection using Hardhat

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project is an NFT Collection where users can mint unique Crypto Dev NFTs, with a total of only 20 existing.
+Users can mint only one NFT with one transaction, and whitelisted users have a presale period of 5 minutes before actual sale.

 Try running some of the following tasks: